srknc/pythonDaemonized/README.md

 # pythonDaemonized
-This is a sample demonized python application with start/stop feature without importing any external library.
+This is an example demonized python application with start/stop feature.
+It's enterprise friendly, can easily run at a machine without internet connection.
+Because doesn't need any external library.